Paris: Regal and Intimate

 Notre-Dame Cathedral

-This 850-year-old cathedral is packed with history.
+This 860-year-old cathedral, packed with history, has largely recovered from a devastating fire in 2019 (though thankfully, much of what made the church's interior famous was salvaged).
 With a pair of 200-foot-tall bell towers, a facade studded with ornate statuary, beautiful stained-glass rose windows, famous gargoyles, a picture-perfect Seine-side location, and textbook flying buttresses, there's a good reason that this cathedral of "Our Lady" is France's most famous church.
-It is closed indefinitely due to a damaging fire in 2019.

 St. Sulpice Church

 After it was featured in The Da Vinci Code, this grand church became a popular stop for the book's many fans.
 For pipe-organ enthusiasts, a visit here is one of Europe's great musical treats.
 The Grand Orgue at St. Sulpice Church has a rich history, with a succession of 12 world-class organists — including Charles-Marie Widor and Marcel Dupré — that goes back 300 years.
-Though the organ loft is no longer open to visitors, you can always hear the organ played at Sunday Mass (10:30–11:30, come appropriately dressed) followed by a high-powered 25-minute recital, usually performed by talented organist Daniel Roth.
+Though the organ loft is no longer open to visitors, you can hear the organ played before Sunday Mass during the audition (10:00–10:30) and during the prelude (10:45), and at 18:30; come appropriately dressed.
+The audition at 10:00 is a high-powered 25-minute recital, sometimes performed by talented organist Daniel Roth.

 Hôtel des Invalides: Army Museum and Napoleon's Tomb